 CWB Around the World

-Clowns Without Borders blossomed from there and have now chapters in twelve countries (Australia, Belgium, Canada, Finland, France, Germany, Ireland, South Africa, Spain, Sweden, United Kingdom and the United States).
+Clowns Without Borders blossomed from there and have now chapters in fifteen countries (Austria, Australia, Belgium, Brazil, Canada, Finland, France, Germany, Ireland, South Africa, Spain, Sweden, Switzerland, United Kingdom and the United States).
 We are working together in shared projects and shared destinations.